Iran lauds arms supply to Palestinians against 'tumor' Israel

 Khamenei was speaking on Iran’s annual Quds Day, which uses the Arabic name for Jerusalem, held on the last Friday of the Muslim fasting month of Ramadan.

 Iran cancelled nationwide Quds Day rallies due to coronavirus.
-Iran is one of the most-affected countries in the region with 7,300 deaths and a total of 131,652 infections.
+Iran is one of the most affected countries in the region with 7,300 deaths and a total of 131,652 infections.

 Khamenei also denounced what he called treason by “political and cultural mercenaries in Muslim countries” helping Zionists to downplay the Palestine issue, an apparent reference to some Arab states including Iran’s regional rival Saudi Arabia.

-Additional reporting by Nidal al-Mughrabi in Gaza, Rami Ayyub in Tel Aviv and Dan Williams in Jerusalem, Writing by Parisa Hafezi; Editing by William Maclean
+Additional reporting by Rami Ayyub in Tel Aviv, Nidal al-Mughrabi in Gaza and Dan Williams in Jerusalem; Writing by Parisa Hafezi; Editing by William Maclean/Mark Heinrich